AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_reputation.en.html.md

-You get reputation for your asking and answering.
+You get reputation for asking and answering questions.

 ### Reputation calculation